AdobeDocs/commerce-operations.en/help/security-and-compliance/shared-responsibility.md

 ---
-title: Shared responsibility security and operation model
+title: Shared responsibility security and operational model
 description: Learn about the security responsibilities of each party involved in your Adobe Commerce on cloud infrastructure project.
 exl-id: f3cc1685-e469-4e30-b18e-55ce10dd69ce
 ---